 Each of the two items at the bottom of the dialog has the following functions.

-- Active user?: Indicates the user’s active status.
+User Status: Indicates the user’s status.
 Inactive users cannot log in.
-You can toggle this option to change the user to active or inactive state.
+Before Verification is a status indicates that a user needs an additional step to activate the account such as email verification or an approval from an admin.
 Note that the inactive users are listed in the Inactive tab separately.

-- Require password change?: If the admin has chosen random passwords while creating users in batches, this field can be set to ON to indicate that password change is required.
-This is a kind of descriptive flag and has no effect on actual use.
+Require password change?: If the admin has chosen random passwords while creating users in batches, this field can be set to ON to indicate that password change is required.
+The users will see the top bar that notify user to update their password, but this is a kind of descriptive flag which has no effect on actual use.

 Inactivate user account¶

 Deleting user accounts is not allowed even for superadmins, to track usage statistics per user, metric retention, and accidental account loss.
 Instead, admins can inactivate user accounts to keep users from logging in.
 Click the trash icon in the Controls panel.
 A dialog asking confirmation appears, and you can inactivate the user by clicking the OKAY button.